nf-core/funcscan/docs/usage.md

 > ⚠️ If a sample does not reach this contig length threshold, you will recieve a warning in your console and `.nextflow.log` file, and no result files will exist for this sample in your results directory.

+We also noticed that when annotation is run with Prokka, the `.gbk` file passed to AntiSMASH may produce the error *'translation longer than location allows'* and end the pipeline run.

+> ⚠️ If AntiSMASH is run for BGC detection it is recommended NOT to run PROKKA for annotation but instead leave the default annotation tool Prodigal or use BAKTA.

 ## Databases and reference files

 nf-core/funcscan utilises various tools that use databases and reference files to generate results.
 While nf-core/funcscan offers in some cases functionality to autodownload databases for you, these databases can be very large, and it is more efficient to store these files in a central place from where they can be reused across pipeline runs.